Skip to main content

 Grep search in all files of a directory

 Here's the directory structure I am going to use in this example.
-Except empty.txt, all files contain the term 'simple' on which I'll perform the grep search.
+Except for empty.txt, all files contain the term 'simple' on which I'll perform the grep search.

 abhishek@LHB:~/scripts$ tree